mdibaiee/mahdi.blog/_posts/2022-09-06-rukiga-african-language.md

 Emitwaro ebiri	Twenty thousand

 # Phrases

-Eizina ryangye Mahdi: my name is Mahdi
+Eizina ryangye Mahdi: My name is Mahdi

 Ndaruga Iran: I’m from Iran

 Nashemererwa kubanimwe: I’m happy to be here

-Webare munonga: thank you very much
+Webare munonga: Thank you very much

-Aha nyamaishwa eztarikuzira: those animals you can’t refuse (ritually clean) Yesu asimwe: praise God
+Aha nyamaishwa eztarikuzira: Those animals you can’t refuse (ritually clean)

+Yesu asimwe: Praise God

-Asimwe munonga, amen: response to Yesu asimwe
+Asimwe munonga, amen: Response to Yesu asimwe

 Ruhanga ni muhango: God is great

 Ruhanga ny mulingi: God is good

-Ekibi kya Noa: sins of noah
+Ekibi kya Noa: Sins of noah

 Mwije murye: Come and eat

 Ndakukunda munonga: I love you a lot

 Neshaha zokurya: Time to eat

-Neshaha zokuzakubyama: time to sleep
+Neshaha zokuzakubyama: Time to sleep

-Orakundachi: what do you prefer?
+Orakundachi: What do you prefer?

-Embwa hamwe na pusi: dog or cat
+Embwa hamwe na pusi: Dog or cat

-Nishahazingahe: what Time is it
+Nishahazingahe: What time is it?

-Eizina ryawe niriha: what is your name?
+Eizina ryawe niriha: What is your name?

-Eizina rye niriha: what is his/her name?
+Eizina rye niriha: What is his/her name?

-Kunaaba twena: all of us take a shower
+Kunaaba twena: All of us take a shower

-Kafumbo: village with people with good ideas
+Kafumbo: Village with people with good ideas

+Oyinihre
-You are jealous of my bf: Oyinihre omujinya omunwani wange omwojo.
+omujinya omunwani wange omwojo: You are jealous of my boyfriend

-Echirwa chine emitti nyingyi: island with a lot of trees Murikuza bunyonyi erizooba: we are going to bunyonyi today Mpa ameizi: give me water
+Echirwa chine emitti nyingyi: Island with a lot of trees

+Murikuza bunyonyi erizooba: We are going to bunyonyi today

+Mpa ameizi: Give me water

-Ekibo kyebichiga chiga: basket of chiga beans
+Ekibo kyebichiga chiga: Basket of chiga beans

-Aha obuhunga bunnurile: this buhunga is delicious
+Aha obuhunga bunnurile: This buhunga is delicious

 # How to say beautiful